 It's not a matter of if disaster strikes, but when.
 And when it does, will you be ready?
-Racine County is not immune to emergencies and disaster situations.
+Walworth County is not immune to emergencies and disaster situations.
 By taking some simple steps, you can prepare your place of business for emergencies.

 Open For Business-EZ

 There are a number of good planning guides out there to assist businesses including the Insurance Institute for Business and Home Safety's (IBHS) Open For Business-EZ (OFB-EZ), a free business continuity tool designed to help even the smallest businesses focus on planning for any type of business interruption, so they can quickly re-open and resume operations following a disaster.
 With its non-technical language and streamlined layout, any business owner can create an easy-to-use recovery plan tailored to the individual business, providing confidence if the worst occurs.
 Business owners create their own business continuity plan using the program's eight modules.

 Download the OFB-EZ Toolkit (PDF).

 Federal Emergency Management Agency Resources

 The Federal Emergency Management Agency (FEMA) has also put together some useful resources:

 - Prepare for Emergencies (PDF): Learn how to prepare for emergencies now.

 - Business Continuity Plan (PDF): A business continuity plan that includes recovery strategies to overcome the disruption of business should be developed.